FizzerUK/CV/README.md

 A reactive role ensuring clients were able to continue with business as usual following a major incident, this included cyber threats, though to building and technology incidents.

-- Provided support for the company's BC and DR services across multiple sites in the UK predominately working in network, SAN storage, server hardware recovery and deploying OS.
+- Supported the company's business continuity (BC) and disaster recovery (DR) services, focusing on network, SAN storage, and server hardware recovery.
-- Worked across various technologies, including Intel server, IBM SAN storage, Cisco Switch, Router and Firewall configuration
+-Deployed and configured MS Windows, Linux, and VMware operating systems for servers and desktops.
-- Deployment and initial configuration of MS Windows / Linux / VMware OS including server and desktop.
+- Sound understanding of Cisco IOS Switch, Router and Firewall configuration
-- Worked with clients throughout the testing lifecycle, documenting multiple DR plans, set-up and test procedures, along with special instructions.
+- Collaborated with clients to develop and document DR plans, test procedures, and special instructions.
-- Ensured compliance and data protections were maintained in line with company and client policies.
+- Ensured compliance with data protection and security standards.
 - Site Manager of a DR facility, including a front and back Office, Computer Equipment Room (CER) and Work Area resources.
 This encompassed building security management to ISO-27001 and PCI/DSS compliance.

 ###### **Key Achievements:** Recovery Specialist